dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Using the splice&gt; Command Line Interface

-This topic presents information that will help you to use the Splice Machine <span class="AppCommand">splice&gt;</span> command line interpreter, in the following sections:
+This topic presents information that will help you in using the Splice Machine <span class="AppCommand">splice&gt;</span> command line interpreter, in the following sections:

 * The [splice&gt; Command Line Interpreter](#splice%3E){: .selected}
-  section shows you how to invoke the <span class="AppCommand">splice&gt;</span> command line.
+  section shows you how to invoke the splice&gt; command line.
 * The [Command Line Output](#Command){: .selected} section describes how you can adjust the appearance of output from the interepreter.
 * The [Command Line Syntax](#Syntax){: .selected} section summarizes the syntax of commands, including capitalization and case-sensitivity rules, as well as various special characters you can use in your commands.
-It also shows you how to include comments on your command lines and how to run a file of SQL commands.
+It also shows you how to include comments in your command lines and how to run a file of SQL commands.
 * The [Example Command Lines](#ExampleCommands){: .selected} section shows several examples of command lines.